civican/legisinfo/44-1/bills/C-2/bill_text.md

 It also makes a related amendment to the `Canada Recovery Benefits Regulations`.

+Part 3.1 provides for the completion of a performance audit and tabling of a report by the Auditor General of Canada in respect of certain benefits.

 Part 4 amends the `Canada Labour Code` to, among other things, create a regime that provides for a leave of absence related to COVID-19 under which an employee may take

 up to six weeks if they are unable to work because, among other things, they have contracted COVID-19, have underlying conditions that in the opinion of certain persons or entities would make them more susceptible to COVID-19 or have isolated themselves on the advice of certain persons or entities for reasons related to COVID-19; and